 \subsection{Our contributions}

-In Section~\ref{rand-sec}, we give a slightly modified form of Kelsen's randomized algorithm, and show a much improved bound on its running time. \begin{theorem} There is a randomized parallel algorithm, running in $(\log n)^{2^r+O(1)}$ time and $O(n + m \log n)$ processors with high probability, to produce a MIS of a hypergraph of maximum rank $r$. \end{theorem}
+In Section~\ref{rand-sec}, we give a slightly modified form of Kelsen's randomized algorithm, and show an improved bound on its running time. \begin{theorem} There is a randomized parallel algorithm, running in $(\log n)^{2^{r+3}+O(1)}$ expected time and $O(n + m \log n)$ processors, to produce an MIS of a rank-$r$ hypergraph. \end{theorem}

 There are two main ingredients to this improvement.
-First, a key technical tool of Kelsen was a concentration inequality for a polynomial applied to independent random variables.
-This tool was effectively invented by Kelsen to analyze the hypergraph MIS algorithm, but it has since become a major area of research in its own right with many other applications to combinatorics and algorithms.
-We use a newer analysis by Schudy \& Sviridenko \cite{schudy-sviridenko}, obtaining much tighter bounds.

-Second, we give an alternate measure of degree, and a new potential function for measuring the algorithm's progress.
-This new potential function is defined in terms of a single scalar value, which is used globally to bound the degrees throughout the graph.
-In addition to leading to better running time, this new potential function substantially simplifies the analysis of \cite{beame-luby, bercea, kelsen}, which used multiple, interlocking potential functions.\footnote{The analysis of Kelsen uses at least six different types of statistics to measure the hypergraph degree, each of which is in turn parametrized by the edge size; these statistic are referred to as $d_j(X)$, $\Delta_j$, $\Delta$, $v_j$, $T_j$, and $\lambda(n)$.}
+First, we use a concentration inequality due to Schudy \& Sviridenko \cite{schudy-sviridenko}, which is much tighter than the bounds originally developed by Kelsen.
+Second, we use an alternate degree statistic to measure the algorithm's progress.
+This measure is defined in terms of a single scalar value, which is used globally to bound the degrees throughout the graph.
+In addition to better running time, this substantially simplifies the analysis of \cite{beame-luby, bercea, kelsen}, which used multiple, interlocking potential functions.

-Our second major contribution is to derandomize this algorithm: \begin{theorem} There is a deterministic algorithm, running in time $(\log n)^{2^{r+3} + O(1)}$ and using $(m n)^{O(1)}$ processors, to produce a MIS of a hypergraph of maximum rank $r$. \end{theorem}
+Our second major contribution is to derandomize this algorithm: \begin{theorem} There is a deterministic algorithm, running in $(\log n)^{2^{r+3} + O(1)}$ time and $\poly(m,n)$ processors, to produce an MIS of a rank-$r$ hypergraph. \end{theorem}

-This gives for the first time an NC algorithm for arbitrary fixed $r$.
-Furthermore, the exponent in the running time roughly matches the randomized algorithm while the exponent for the processor count is truly constant, not depending on $r$.
+This gives the first NC algorithm for arbitrary fixed $r$.
+The exponent in the running time matches that of the randomized algorithm while the exponent for the processor count is truly constant, not depending on $r$.